Franco-Barto/Semana_UCU_Completo_2024/docs/info.md

 ## How it works

-It's a compilation of all proyects done in class, muxxed so we can test all, they include various number to 7 segment display converters, and counters.
+It's a compilation of all proyects done in class, muxed so we can test all, they include various number to 7 segment display converters, and counters.

 ## How to test